isaacsimmons/environment-parser/README.md

 }, {envStyle: 'lower_snake'});
 ```
 will draw its values from the environment variables `db_host` and `db_port`.
-### Eager vs. Lazy

-TODO: docs and example

-`ENVIRONMENT_PARSER_ALL_LAZY`

-### Extensibility

-This package comes with several built-in types and validators, but they can all be easily overridden.
-Additional validation steps can be added to any (new or existing) helper by providing {someKey: [], someOtherKey: []}
-TODO: expose the optional/required parser helpers better?
-TODO: should they just be a separate parameter besides the "parser"? (and use that for the ReturnType<> thing?)

 ## Requirements

 JS version?
 TS version?